gqmaguirejr/Canvas-tools/README.md

 ### Output
 Nothing

+### Note
-Note: Can be modified to use a course or a user content.
+Can be modified to use a course or a user content.

 ## list_calendar_events.py